Constitution of Kosovo: Constitution of Kaçanik

-Kosovo Albanians responded with a non-violent separatist movement, employing widespread civil disobedience and creation of parallel structures in education, medical care, and taxation, with the ultimate goal of achieving the independence of Kosovo.
+Kosovo Albanians responded with a non-violent independence movement, employing widespread civil disobedience and creation of parallel structures in education, medical care, and taxation, with the ultimate goal of achieving the independence of Kosovo.

 On 2 July 1990, the self-declared Kosovo parliament declared Kosovo a republic in Yugoslavia.
-On 7 September 1990 in the town of Kaçanik, 35 miles south of Prishtina and in an improvised session promulgated the Constitution of the Republic of Kosovo.
+On 7 September 1990 in the town of Kaçanik, 35 miles south of Pristina and in an improvised session promulgated the Constitution of the Republic of Kosovo.
 Witch confirmed the referendum and on 22 September 1991 declared Kosovo an independent country, the Republic of Kosova.
-In May 1992, r.
-Ibrahim Rugova was elected president.
-During its run, the Republic of Kosovo was recognized only by Albania; it was formally disbanded in 2000, after the Kosovo War, when its institutions were replaced by the Joint Interim Administrative Structure established by the United Nations Interim Administration Mission in Kosovo (UNMIK).
+In May 1992, Ibrahim Rugova was elected president.
+During its run, the Republic of Kosova was recognized only by Albania; it was formally disbanded in 2000, after the Kosovo War, when its institutions were replaced by the Joint Interim Administrative Structure established by the United Nations Interim Administration Mission in Kosovo (UNMIK).

-The Constitution of Kaçanik 1990, was written to give Albanians freedom, fairness and wellbeing within Yugoslavia and stipulated that the people were the ones who select their wellbeing and futures.
+The Constitution of Kaçanik 1990, was written to give Kosovo Albanians freedom, fairness and wellbeing within Yugoslavia and stipulated that the people were the ones who select their wellbeing and futures.
 The head of the meeting on 7 September 1990 was Iljaz Ramajli.

+Constitutional Framework, 2001

+Following the Kosovo War, Kosovo came under the administration of the United Nations in June 1999.
+The United Nations Interim Administration Mission in Kosovo (UNMIK), promulgated a Constitutional Framework for Provisional Self-Government in Kosovo on 15 May 2001.
+The charter stated that "Kosovo is an entity under interim international administration" and established Provisional Institutions of Self-Government in Kosovo including a 120 member Assembly of Kosovo, a Cabinet of Kosovo and the positions of President of Kosovo and Prime Minister of Kosovo.

 Influences

 UN Security Council Resolution 1244

-Kosovo's constitutional status of the period June 1999 – February 2008 was established by the United Nations in UN Security Council Resolution (UNSCR) 1244, adopted on 10 June 1999.
-The Security Council placed Kosovo under the temporary administration of the United Nations Mission in Kosovo (UNMIK), under the leadership of a Special Representative of the Secretary General.
-It also explicitly upheld the existing sovereignty of Serbia over Kosovo, "reaffirming the commitment of all Member States to the sovereignty and territorial integrity of the Federal Republic of Yugoslavia and the other States of the region, as set out in the Helsinki Final Act and annex 2 [the Finnish-Russian proposals]."
-It also established a requirement that the post-conflict status process must take full account of "the principles of sovereignty and territorial integrity of the Federal Republic of Yugoslavia."
+Kosovo's constitutional status between June 1999 and February 2008 was established by the United Nations in UN Security Council Resolution 1244 (UNSCR 1244), adopted on 10 June 1999.
+The Security Council placed Kosovo under the temporary administration of the United Nations Mission in Kosovo (UNMIK), under the leadership of Special Representative of the Secretary-General (SRSG).
+It also explicitly upheld the existing sovereignty of Serbia over Kosovo, "reaffirming the commitment of all Member States to the sovereignty and territorial integrity of the Federal Republic of Yugoslavia and the other States of the region".
+It also envisaged a process to determine Kosovo's final status.